STARTING POINT: An idea

 - Outer packaging – this is what the immediate container comes in.
 For example, if a vial is packaged in a carton, the carton is the outer packaging.

 - Shipping label – this is put on the larger container that is shipped from the manufacturing facility to identify the container’s contents.
 For example, the container may hold 12 cartons, with each carton holding one vial.

 - Client information sheet – this is written for pet owners and animal producers to let them know what to expect when giving the drug to their animals, including what side effects to look for.
 Not every approved animal drug has a client information sheet.

-In the Labeling technical section, CVM looks at the complete labeling in its final form.
-CVM makes sure the labeling provides all the necessary information to use the drug safely and effectively, including the risks associated with the drug.
-CVM also makes sure the labeling is not false or misleading.
+In the Labeling technical section, CVM reviews the exact language and formatting that will be on each piece of labeling.
+As part of the review, CVM makes sure the labeling provides all the necessary information to use the drug safely and effectively, including the risks associated with the drug.
+The center also makes sure the labeling is truthful, complete, and not misleading.